Skip to main content

 Teaching Interests & Areas

-Diverse Populations, Community Practice, Practice with Families and Groups, and Child and Family Policy.
+Diverse Populations, Community Practice, Practice with Families and Groups, and Advanced Child and Family Policy.
 All courses include a community engagement component.

 Research Interests & Areas